MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 The output of identifying all user and system flows is a catalog of all the flows in your workload.
 This identification process requires you to map out every user interaction and process within a system from beginning to end.
 This mapping is a prerequisite for identifying critical flows.
 Here are recommendations for identifying all user and system flows in a workload:

-- *Interview stakeholders.* Stakeholders can provide valuable information to identify flows, and they can even begin the process of help you map and prioritize flows.
+- *Interview stakeholders.* Stakeholders can provide valuable information to identify flows, and they can even help you map and prioritize flows.
 You can also interview users, business analysts, and technical teams to gather insights about user interactions and dependencies within the workload.

 - *Review documentation.* In the design phase, you might not have documentation to review.
 However, if documentation exists, you should use it.
 Ask for system architecture diagrams, user manuals, and process descriptions.
-These documents can help you understand the intended functionality of the workload and it individual flows.
+These documents can help you understand the intended functionality of the workload and its individual flows.

-- *Observe the workload.* Monitor the workload in operation, noting how users interact it and how different components speak with each other.
+- *Observe the workload.* Monitor the workload in operation, noting how users interact with it and how different components speak with each other.
 You should analyze system logs, performance metrics, and user activity logs to identify patterns, frequent tasks, and system responses.

 - *List identified flows.* The interviews, documentation, and observation should enable you to identify all the flows in the workload.
 Compile a list of all the flows you identify and categorize them into user flows (focusing on user interactions) and system flows (focusing on backend processes and data movement).